-In 2020, several stormwater basins on Sample Street and Crawford Street will be replaced in advance of the paving project in that area of town
+In 2020, new stormwater basins were installed on East Sample Street and East Crawford Street in advance of the paving project in that area of town

+In 2021 new catch basins will be installed on West Sample Street prior to paving.
 Within the next few years, the Municipal Authority will likely begin design on a major stormwater improvement project affecting several areas of town.